DexxterGWM/DexxterGWM/README.md

   My key activities:
    - Data modeling, implementation of business rules, and integration between services and systems
    - Development of backend features related to authentication, data persistence, and inter-application communication
-   - Use of Git and GitHub for version control and project development lifecycle management
    - Planning, implementation, and maintenance of software solutions focused on process automation and web applications

   <br/>